 Intersections: The Roads Traveled After Graduation Follow the journey of Daniel Kisslinger '14 as he takes to the road to talk with Grinnellians about their journeys after graduation.

 Andrés Chang '05 realized a dream he'd had since graduation: to establish an endowed scholarship.
-Read about Chang's gift here.
+Read about Chang's gift and have a conversation with Chang about its significance to him.

 Karen Van Dusen '77 and Joel Spiegel '78 have pledged $1 million for new learning spaces for Grinnell's humanities and social studies programs.
 Read about their gift here.